Skip to content

 CANADA

-14% of First Nation communities are under a drinking water advisory.
+14% of First Nation communities are affected by a drinking water advisory.

 ONTARIO

-25% of First Nation communities are under a drinking water advisory.
+21% of First Nation communities are affected by a drinking water advisory.

 To be clear, technology and infrastructure alone do not provide clean and reliable drinking water.